splunk/public-o11y-docs/gdi/opentelemetry/components/postgresql-receiver.rst

 .. meta::
       :description: The PostgreSQL receiver allows the Splunk Distribution of OpenTelemetry Collector to collect metrics from PostgreSQL through its statistics collector.

-The PostgreSQL receiver allows the Splunk Distribution of OpenTelemetry Collector to collect metrics from PostgreSQL through its statistics collector The supported pipeline type is ``metrics``.
+The PostgreSQL receiver allows the Splunk Distribution of OpenTelemetry Collector to collect metrics from PostgreSQL through its statistics collector.
+The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

 .. note:: Use the PostgreSQL receiver in place of the SignalFx Smart Agent ``postgresql`` monitor type.